JoeStrout/Farmtronics/NexusReadme.txt

 :: KNOWN ISSUES ::
 • Bots may not work outside the farmhouse and farm
+• This mod has not been tested (and probably does not work correctly) with multiplayer
 • Documentation is still a bit thin
 • Currently available only in English